What is tricuspid atresia?

 In addition, some babies with this condition can develop heart failure symptoms.
 These include:

 What causes tricuspid atresia?

-Although there are known risk factors for tricuspid atresia, the exact causes are not known.
-Congenital heart diseases develop while the baby is in the womb and heart development is taking place.
+Although tricuspid atresia has known risk factors, the exact causes for it are unknown.
+Congenital heart diseases develop while a fetus is in the uterus and heart development is taking place.

 Diagnosis and Tests